 This may have been largely due to the Distillation Act 1901, which froze out small batch distilleries for the best part of a century.
 The Temperance Movement which fought against the consumption of alcoholic beverages, gaining traction at several points since the 1800’s could also be to blame, in part.

 Either way, Nathan and Felicity, armed with their head brewer, Tony Paul, are have finally introduced a range of craft spirits to the Billson’s family, covering gin, vodka and, over the next couple of years, whiskey and rum.

-Tony has led development of the Billson’s range since Nathan and Felicity took the reigns, covering both alcoholic and non alcoholic products.
+Tony has led development of the Billson’s range since Nathan and Felicity took the reins, covering both alcoholic and non alcoholic products.

 “I grew up going to that cordial factory as a kid, trying all their products,” he said nostalgically.

 “When I heard it was going to be a brewery and distillery I rang Nathan and had a meeting with him.
 Once I saw his passion I knew I had to be a part of it.”

 The spirit range looks to draw as much from the local area as possible, using hand foraged botanicals, local wine barrels and working with other businesses in a bid to deliver products reminiscent of its home town.
 The Australian Dry Gin and Beechworth Dry Gin were the first to be released in April this year.

 “We make the gins here from a grain base on our brewery system,” Tony said.